 Bones are composed of bone matrix, which has both organic and inorganic components.
 Bone matrix is laid down by osteoblasts as collagen, also known as osteoid.
-Osteoid is hardened with inorganic salts, such as calcium and phosphate, by the chemicals released from the osteoblasts through a process known as mineralization.
+Osteoid is hardened with inorganic salts, such as calcium and phosphate, and by the chemicals released from the osteoblasts through a process known as mineralization.

-The basic microscopic unit of bone is an osteon (or haversian
+The basic microscopic unit of bone is an osteon (or Haversian

 Osteons are roughly cylindrical structures that can measure

 several millimeters long and around 0.2 mm in diameter.

 Each osteon consists of a lamellae of compact bone

 tissue that surround a central canal (Haversian

 canal).
 The Haversian canal contains the bone's blood supplies.
 The boundary of an osteon is called the cement

 Osteons can be arranged into woven bone or lamellar bone.